jamescodesfe/journee/README.md

 ## Things I fixed

 - Initially the app didnt run.
 I had to fix it to run properly.
+- Designed a user flow diagram using Figma - illustrating the desired and expected user flow and actions required for an expected user objective outcome.
+- Designed and conceptualised the UI in Figma.
 - Reworked the ToDo App that was initially broken.
 - Added additional and missing functionality in the ItemList.tsx.
 - Fixed the Redux Reducer and Actions files to implement new functionality and fix existing functionality.